kauwelab/PolyRiskScore/update_database_scripts/README_master_script.txt

    Opening a tmux window allows the scripts to run even when you are not logged onto the server.
     a.
 If tmux is not available, install it with the following command: "sudo apt-get install tmux"
     b.
 You can leave or come back to a tmux window at any time with "tmux detach" and "tmux a -t session_name" respectively.
-4. Run the following command, replacing "passwordPath" with the password path to the JavaScript file contaning the PRSKB MySQL password: sudo ./master_script.sh "passwordPath" 8 &> output.txt &
+4. Run the following command, replacing "password" with the password for the PRSKB MySQL database or the path to the JavaScript file contaning the PRSKB MySQL password: sudo ./master_script.sh "password" 8 &> output.txt &
     a.
 After running the command, make sure the script has started working by opening the output.txt file and confirming there are no errors. aa.
 If you get the error: "./master_script.sh: Permission denied" then do "chmod 777 master_script"
     b.
 See the master_script file for additional information on its parameters.